Carters Steam Fair

+Carters held a final 'travelling steam-fair' ending at Prospect Park, Reading on 30 October 2022, finding new homes for some of their vintage rides, with the remainder up for sale.

 Rides and attractions

 Carters Steam Fair was a travelling collection of rare working funfair rides, In April 2016, the touring rides with the Fair were:

 On their last tour in August 2022, they travelled with the following rides:

 Switch from cash to tokens

 In 2014, Carters Steam Fair moved from taking cash payments at each attraction to a token coin system.
 By April 2016, there were two distinct minting productions featuring different designs.
-Both designs feature the representation of a Galloper ride horse on the reverse, along with the texts "Carters Steam Fair", "No cash value", and "No refund value" around the image on the coin's edge.
-Additionally, the text "1 Token" appears across the horse's neck horizontally in a rectangular box.
-All text is presented in block letters.
+Both designs depict a Galloper ride horse on the reverse, with the texts "Carters Steam Fair", "No cash value", and "No refund value" around the image on the coin's edge.
+The text "1 Token" appears across the horse's neck horizontally in a rectangular box.
+All text is in block letters.